tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ## Basic settings
 ### Endpoint domain name
 The domain name of the server-side GTM instance.
 The tag assumes the protocol is HTTPS.

-Example: gtm.domain.com.
+Example: gtm.domain.com

 ### Endpoint path
 The endpoint path where the Nameless Analytics Server-side Client Tag listens.

-For example: /nameless_analytics.
+Example: /collect/nameless_analytics

 ## Event data